Kvitekvist/FUS/README.md

 Another mod you might or might not like is `Mute the Music` which, surprise, makes the game not play most music.
 Some tavern songs are still played but in general most music is gone.
 This is enabled only in the `Cangar` profile for immersion reasons.
 Safe to enable/disable anytime.

 Lastly, `Magic Improvements for Skyrim VR` has an option to change the magic cast angle.
-We have set it to show magic out of the palm, not like the default pistol shooting style, but if you prefer the latter, you can open the mod files (right click, show in explorer), and set the `MagicRotationYaw` angle to 0.
+We have set it to show magic out of the palm, not like the default pistol shooting style, but if you prefer the latter, you can use the other version below it.

 We also have plently of additional optional gameplay mods that we discuss in the [noteworthy mods](#noteworthy-gameplay-mods) section.